SUGAR and FAT.

 When parents see their kids loving sweets they often get worried, especially if their kid is at a higher percentile for weight.
 This fear often drives them to cut back sweets in their child’s diet in ways that are counter-productive.

 Researchers reviewed 22 studies in the 2004 issue of Obesity Research and found that that parental restriction was the only feeding strategy associated with increased eating and weight in kids.

 Take a study published in the American Journal of Clinical Nutrition several years ago.
-When offered to eat as much energy-dense foods as they wanted, girls (aged 5 to 7) of parents who restrict them from palatable foods at home were more likely to eat in the absence of hunger than the unrestricted girls.
+When offered to eat as many energy-dense foods as they wanted, girls (aged 5 to 7) of parents who restrict them from palatable foods at home were more likely to eat in the absence of hunger than the unrestricted girls.
 Research also suggests that girls who eat in the absence of hunger tend to feel bad about themselves.

-Studies also show that an indulgent or permissive feeding style, common in lower income homes, is associated with excess eating and higher BMI.
+Studies also show that an indulgent or permissive feeding style, common in lower-income homes, is associated with excess eating and higher BMI.
 This is letting children eat what they want when they want and that includes plenty of energy-dense foods.

 And how about how adults feed themselves?
 Many spend their time between trying to be good on a diet or healthy eating plan or eating what they want in larger quantities.
 Studies show most people who diet will gain their weight back plus more.

 So children and adults just don’t only over-eat sweets because of taste.
-The way they are fed, or feed themselves, has a major impact on whether they obsess, overeat or simply prefer energy-rich foods.
+The way they are fed, or feed themselves, has a major impact on whether they obsess, overeat, or simply prefer energy-rich foods.